popany/notes/self_driving/simulation/esmini/v2.29.3/esmini_user_guide.md

 The Controller element contains Properties, which can be used to specify controller behavior either directly or by a file reference.

-Although OpenSCENARIO from v1.2 supports assignment of multiple controllers to an object, esmini is currently only supporting one controller to be assigned (and hence activated) to an object at the time.
+Although OpenSCENARIO from v1.2 supports assignment of multiple controllers to an object, **esmini is currently only supporting one controller to be assigned (and hence activated) to an object at the time**.

 ### 6.2.
 Background and motivation